-Power Automate > Working with email automation in Power Automate
+Power Automate > Email automation in Power Automate

-You can connect Power Automate to Tallyfy in about 10 minutes - and this guide shows you exactly how.
-We’ll build a real flow that automatically creates Tallyfy tasks whenever you receive specific emails.
+You can connect Power Automate to Tallyfy in about 10 minutes.
+This guide walks you through building a flow that creates Tallyfy tasks whenever you get specific emails.

-Why start with email-to-task automation?
-It’s practical, you’ll use it immediately, and it teaches the fundamentals you need for more complex integrations.
+Why email-to-task?
+It’s practical, you’ll use it right away, and it teaches the basics for more advanced integrations.

-- Microsoft Power Automate access: You need a license that lets you create flows.
-Most Microsoft 365 subscriptions include this.
+- Microsoft Power Automate access — most Microsoft 365 subscriptions include this.

-- A Tallyfy Pro account: You’ll use this with the Tallyfy connector to work with processes and procedure templates.
+- A Tallyfy Pro account — you’ll connect it through the Tallyfy connector to work with processes and procedure templates.

-No more copying and pasting from emails.
+No more copy-pasting from emails.
 No forgotten leads.
-The flow catches every qualified email and turns it into an actionable task in your procedure template - complete with the email subject and body content.
-It just works.
+The flow catches every matching email and turns it into a trackable task with the email subject and body content.

 -

-Navigate to Power Automate and start a new flow.
-Go to flow.microsoft.com ↗.
-Sign in.
-From the left menu, select + Create > Automated cloud flow (see understanding Power Automate basics for flow types).
+Go to Power Automate and start a new flow.
+Head to flow.microsoft.com ↗ and sign in.
+From the left menu, pick + Create > Automated cloud flow (see understanding Power Automate basics for flow types).

 -